samv/unique/README.rst

 useful first normal form (1NF) store.

 This is currently in very early stages of development.
 Please contact the author or send pull requests if you want to get involved!
+See TODO.org for the roadmap.

 Project License
 ---------------